cgruver/openshift-nested-containers/README.md

 Use the `Task Manager` extension to run the `Start Podman Service` task.

-the `Task Manager` extension to run the `Start Localstack Service` task.
+Use the `Task Manager` extension to run the `Start Localstack Service` task.

 ```bash
 cd /projects